top of page

 Why It Works:

-Increases sensitivity to insulin, helping to control blood glucose levels—specifically helpful for prediabetes or type 2 diabetes.
+• Increases insulin sensitivity, helping to control blood glucose levels—specifically helpful for prediabetes or type 2 diabetes.

 Instructions: